nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 * :option:`CONFIG_IMG_ERASE_PROGRESSIVELY` - This option instructs MCUboot to erase the flash memory progressively.
   This allows to avoid long wait times at the beginning of the DFU process.

-Configuring these options allows you to use Zigbee FOTA in the :ref:`zigbee_light_switch_sample` sample.
+Configuring these options and updating the default values (at least updating the ``image_version`` to the application version) allows you to use Zigbee FOTA in the :ref:`zigbee_light_switch_sample` sample.
-Alternatively, you can use :file:`ota_overlay.conf` file during the sample building process.
+Alternatively, you can use :file:`overlay-fota.conf` file during the sample building process.

 Enabling Zigbee FOTA in an application
 ======================================